 With a Master’s degree in Fine Arts and following a brief television career (VPRO), Simon Angel worked as a change consultant for the Ministry of Finance, Interior, Justice, Economics and Foreign Affairs in The Hague for six years.
 Combining both professions, he is meanwhile an entrepreneur in the sector of (sustainable) fashion and educational institutions, specialised in incubator and scale-up activities.
 Whether as a strategic (sparring) partner, trainer/coach, consultant, business developer, teacher, cooperation partner or investor – as a result of his innovative thinking, Simon Angel is more than well-equipped to take on different roles in a variety of projects.
 He lives in a forest with his three children and a dog.

-She wants to use her time and skills for something that is in harmony with her values and gives back to people and the environment.
-KERN's approach of following the principle of "Thrivability“ fits her credo to focus on innovation and opportunities.
+Lena Kaufmann wants to use her time and skills for something that is in harmony with her values and gives back to people and the environment.
+KERN's approach of following the principle of "thrivability“ fits her credo to focus on innovation and opportunities.

 Motivated by her wish to dedicate her time, ideas and energy to the topic of sustainability, Nina Noodt has been working as Junior PR & Social Media Consultant at KERN since April 2020.
 Prior to joining KERN, she gained experience in various fields of corporate communications in the financial and cultural sectors, focusing primarily on social media along with internal, change and executive communications.
 After her Master’s degree, Nina completed the “Book and Media Training” course at Goethe University Frankfurt, which is unique in Germany.